maxmodapp/molecular-property-predictor/README.md

 # Molecular Property Predictor

-Desktop application for local molecular property prediction from SMILES, InChI, or structures drawn in an embedded molecular editor.
+Desktop application for molecular property prediction from SMILES, InChI, or structures drawn in an embedded molecular editor.

 This project applies machine learning and deep learning techniques to molecular property prediction, combining neural network inference, graph-based molecular representations, cheminformatics preprocessing, pKa microstate generation, molecular visualization, and desktop software engineering into a single application.